ferbjava/firstPythonApp/README.md

 # firstPythonApp
-first Python app for learn and testing purposes
+first Python app for learning and testing purposes